kkinnear/zprint/README.md

 General caveats -- you can really screw things up very easily, as I'm sure is obvious.
 Less obvious is the relative difficulty of actually writing a function to rewrite the code.
-Implementing this feature was very easy, writng the first example, the style `:sort-dependencies` was a significant piece of work.
+Implementing this feature was very easy, writing the first example, the style `:sort-dependencies` was a significant piece of work.
 It is hard to rewrite code using rewrite-clj (not that I have a better approach), it is hard to debug, the Clojure and Clojurescript implementations of rewrite-clj are very slightly different.